bossanova808/CraftAnsible/README.md

     production.sh (Run stuff on production)
     staging.sh (you can guess, right?)

-Which are very simple scripts that calls `ansible-playbook` to actually run our play books.
+Which are _very_ simple scripts that calls `ansible-playbook` to actually run our play books.
 It basically just passes arguments through, which most of the time we won't be doing, but here's some examples anyway:

-    ./production.sh run/setup-server.yaml
+    ./production.sh play/setup-server.yaml

 ...which automatically sets up a bare Ubuntu VPS to host Craft

-    ./staging.sh run/deploy-dev-code.yaml
+    ./staging.sh play/deploy-dev-code.yaml

-...which deploys current dev code straight from your local dev environment to the staging server
+...which deploys current local develompment code straight from your local dev environment to the staging server.

 ### Playbooks

-We then have our master playbooks in the `run` folder.
+We then have our master playbooks in the `play` folder.
 This gives a nice  declarative command line syntax as per the above examples.

-Each of the playbooks in `run` define a particular thing we want to do, and calls the corresponding role(s) which make those results happen.
+Each of the playbooks in `play` define a particular thing we want to do, and calls the corresponding `role` (or roles) which make those results happen.
 Should be pretty much self explanatory, but here are some examples:

-    ./staging.sh run/deploy-git.yaml
+    ./staging.sh play/deploy-git.yaml

-...deploy git HEAD to staging
+...deploys git HEAD to staging

-    ./production.sh run/deploy-git.yaml --git_version="v0.0.4"
+    ./production.sh play/deploy-git.yaml --git_version="v0.0.4"

-....deploy a specific git tag to production
+....deploys a specific git tag to production

 ### How to understand what's going to happen in a particular play